 - The amount of alcohol that was consumed regularly

-- The frequency of which alcohol was consumed
+- The frequency at which alcohol was consumed

 - The length of alcohol use and abuse

 - The amount of support received from family and friends

 - The number of triggers that are present in one’s environment

 - One’s physical and mental health